emmt/LazyMaps.jl/README.md

 * Compared to `Iterators.map(f, A)` which is always an iterator, the object returned by `lazymap(f, A)` is an (abstract) array if `A` is an array, an iterator otherwise.

+* `mapview(f, A)` using [`FlexiMaps`](https://github.com/JuliaAPlavin/FlexiMaps.jl) is very
+  similar to `lazymap(f, A)` but, with `FlexiMaps`, there is no equivalent to `lazymap(T, f, A)` to specify an element type for the mapped view and directly build a `FlexiMaps.MappedArray` with a given element type yields an abstract array whose `eltype` is not the type of the result returned by `getindex` while `lazymap` takes care of converting this result correctly.
+In `FlexiMaps`, there is no shortcut to build a read-only view if the inverse function is known.

 * `mappedarray(f, A)` and `mappedarray(f, inv_f, A)` using
   [`MappedArrays`](https://github.com/JuliaArrays/MappedArrays.jl) are similar to `lazymap(f, A)` and `lazymap(f, A, inv_f)` but: